kevboh/longform/docs/COMPILE.md

         name: string; // file name of scene
         contents: string; // text contents of scene
-        metadata: CachedMetadata; // Obsidian metadata of scene }
+        metadata: CachedMetadata; // Obsidian metadata of scene indentationLevel?: number; // The indent level (starting at zero) of the scene }
     If the step is of kind Manuscript (see context), this will be of type:
       {